Haritha2298/Web-based-Cloud-Systems/README.md

     - 404 -> Could not find a link associated with the passed **url**.<br/>

-The implementation of the flask REST server is able to serve multiple users already, since the links between the shortened and original URLs are stored in memory on the server.
+The implementation of the flask REST server is able to serve multiple users, since the links between the shortened and original URLs are stored in memory on the server.
 Doing it this way the every user is able to access shortened URLs created by other users.
+This implementation choice was made since it was a simple solution to create a standalone service which also contains the data it needs to operate.

 ## How to implement a URL-shortener for multiple users?